 The Republican Bill eliminates the performance pay loophole which applies to deductions.
 However, many believe that the USD1 million cap should be have been extended beyond the top executives to all employees, as proposed by the Democratic Party.

 The Bill has also been criticised for its proposed federal corporate tax rate cuts, which would cost significantly more than the loophole-closing would generate.
-The beneficial tax rate provisions are also criticized as being overly complicated.
+The beneficial tax rate provisions are also criticised as being overly complicated.

 The Bill remains subject to negotiation, and it is uncertain if it will be passed in its current form.
 We will be watching and will update you once the Bill becomes law.